AIBlockOfficial/Valence/README.md

 }
 ```

-The headers that Alice sends in her call will be validated by the Weaver, after which they'll be stored at Bob's address for his later retrieval using the `get_data` call.
+The headers that Alice sends in her call will be validated by the Valence, after which they'll be stored at Bob's address for his later retrieval using the `get_data` call.

 ..